ankraft/ACME-oneM2M-CSE/README.md

 ### REST UI

-The web ui also provides a REST UI where you can send REST requests directed at resources on the CSE.
+The web UI also provides a REST UI where you can send REST requests directed at resources on the CSE.

 ![](docs/images/webui-REST.png)

+## Operation

-## Remote CSE
+### Remote CSE

 When a CSE is configured as an MN-CSE of ASN-CSE it can connect to a remote CSE, respectively an IN-CSE and MN-CSE can receive connection requests from those CSE types.
 A *remoteCSE* resource is created in case of a successful connection.
 A CSE checks regularly the connection to other remote CSEs and removes the *remoteCSE* if the connection could not been established.

 Announced resources are currently **not** supported by this implementation.
 But you can issue transfer requests to a remote CSE via its *remoteCSE* resource.
 These requests are forwarded by the CSE.

 You must configure the details of the remote CSE in the configuration file.

+### CSE Originator Assignment

+Whenever a new *ACP* resource is created, the CSE's admin *originator* is assigned to that resource automatically.
+This way resources can always accessed by this originator.

+This behaviour can be configured in the *[cse.resource.acp]* section of the configuration file.

+### AE Registration

+Whenever a new *AE* registers itself with the CSE (using the originators *C* or *S*) then a new originator for that *AE* is created.
+Also, the CSE automatically creates a new *ACP* resource for that new originator.

+Be aware that this *ACP* resource is also removed when the *AE* is deleted.

+The operations for the *ACP* resource can be configured in the *[cse.resource.acp]* section of the configuration file.

 ## Nodes and Applications